-(c) is to have due regard to the matters set out in clause 67 to the extent that, in the opinion of the local government those matters are relevant to the development to which the plan relates.
+(c) is to have due regard to the matters set out in clause 67(2) to the extent that, in the opinion of the local government those matters are relevant to the development to which the plan relates.

+[Clause 51 amended: SL 2020/252 r.
+65.]

 52. Decision of local government

 (1) Following consideration of a proposed local development plan, including any amendments made to the plan to address matters raised in submissions, the local government must —